yaozhongxiao/cli/riscv/README.md

 spike.cfg is the configure for openocd to connect with spike sim during debugging.

 ### spike.lds
-spike.lds is the linker script for rcc and r++
+spike.lds is the linker script for rvcc and rv++

 ### start.S
 start.S is the boottrap code for riscv executable